Don't save your questions. We've got answers.

 Wedge has designed the Wedge Savings Fund to ensure members are always put first.

-Members earn the Set Rate on the fund before Wedge is eligible to earn anything.
+Members earn the Set Rate on their money before Wedge is eligible to earn anything.

-Wedge only earns money if the fund generates a return above the Set Rate, once members have been paid their interest first and in full each month.
+Wedge only earns money if the fund generates a return above the Set Rate, once members have been paid first and in full each month.
+If the fund generates a return below the Set Rate, then Wedge must top-up the fund with its own capital.

 For more information, please refer to our Product Disclosure Statement.